noahzperez29/Noah_RISC_Processor/README.md

 # RISC Processor Project

 ### **Objective**
-I designed a single-cycle RISC-V processor core implementing a subset of the RV32I instruction set, and took it through the full RTL-to-GDSII flow for fabrication on real silicon through Tiny Tapeout's SKY26c shuttle, using the SkyWater 130nm open-source PDK.
+I designed a single-cycle RISC-V processor core implementing a subset of the RV32I instruction set.

 ### **Logic**
 The core fetches, decodes, and executes one instruction per clock cycle, using a register file, ALU,